craftninja/tutorials.gschool.it/source/wip_ruby_basics.md

 5. Baby Dragon Virtual Pet
   1. You have a virtual pet that is a baby dragon or whatever animal you want it to be.
-  2. Like most babies, it needs to eat, sleep, poop, which means you will need to feed it, put it to bed, and take it on walks.
+  2. Like most small children, it needs to eat, sleep, poop, which means you will need to feed it, put it to bed. etc.
-  3. Internally, the dragon will need to keep track of if its hungry, tired, or needs to use the restroom.
-We won't be able to see that when we interact with our dragon, however.
+  3. The dragon will tell you if it's hungry, tired, or needs to use the restroom.
+That is a conversation between you and your baby dragon only.
   4. We will, also, add a few other fun ways to interact with the dragon and when he is born, you should give him/her a name.
   5. Write a program that lets you enter commands such as 'Feed' and 'Walk' and call those methods on your dragon.